xsp1989/ZB-GW03_firmware/esphome/README.md

 # Additional Instructions:
 If you prefer Tasmota over ESPHome, you can upgrade from ESPHome to Tasmota through your web browser.
 The web address for this process is http://your_ip:80.

+# Warning!!!
+If Tasmota is pre-installed, after upgrading to ESPHome, you can only revert to Tasmota by flashing the Tasmota factory firmware through the serial port.
+However.

+if ESPHome is pre-installed, you can freely switch between ESPHome and Tasmota.